GoLand 2024.3 Help

 1. Place the caret at the expression (to evaluate the closest matching expression) or select a portion of it (if you want to be specific about which part of a complex expression to evaluate).

-2. Click Run | Debugging Actions | Quick Evaluate Expression Control+Alt+F8.
+2. Go to Run | Debugging Actions | Quick Evaluate Expression Ctrl+Alt+F8.
 Alternatively, hold Alt and click the selection.

 Value tooltip appears

-You can configure Quick Evaluate to work for a piece of code on just selecting it (without using the menu/shortcut).
+You can configure Quick Evaluate Expression to work for a piece of code on just selecting it (without using the menu/shortcut).
 Use this option carefully, as you can accidentally call methods when it is enabled.

-To configure Quick Evaluate on code selection, go to Settings | Build, Execution, Deployment | Debugger | Data Views and set the Show value tooltip on code selection option as preferred.
+• Go to Settings | Build, Execution, Deployment | Debugger | Data Views and set the Show value tooltip on code selection option.

 Evaluate arbitrary expressions

 Evaluating arbitrary expressions is the most flexible evaluating option.
-It lets you evaluate any code as long as it is in the context of the current frame.
+It lets you evaluate any custom code as long as it is in the context of the current frame.
 Using it, you can evaluate declarations, method calls, anonymous types, lambdas, loops, and so on.

 1. If you want to start with some expression or a variable, which is currently in front of you (for example, in the editor or on the Variables pane), select it.

-2. Click Run | Debugging Actions | Evaluate Expression Alt+F8.
+2. Go to Run | Debugging Actions | Evaluate Expression Alt+F8 or select Evaluate Expression from the context menu.
 The shortcut may not work on Ubuntu (for correct operation, adjust the shortcut configuration).

 3. In the Evaluate dialog, modify the selected expression or enter a new one in the Expression field.
 Click Expand Shift+Enter to modify a multiline code fragment.